-Another plus is that this particular recipe for veggie chili recipe is easy and quick.
-Be aware that the recipe below make a small batch.
+Another plus is this particular recipe for veggie chili recipe is easy and quick.
+Be aware that the recipe below makes a small batch.
 However, you can definitely double or triple the recipe for hearty and healthy lunches throughout the week or for those times when you are entertaining friends and family.
 Don’t be afraid to substitute black beans or pinto beans or use a combination of your favorite beans — include the type of bean(s) your family prefers.

-For the “chili isn’t chili without meat” lovers in your family, feel free to include any type of organic/free-range meat.
+For the “chili isn’t chili without meat” lovers in your family, feel free to include any organic/free-range meat.
 About a pound of meat (before cooking) for each batch of Easy Veggie Chili should be enough to satisfy the meat-lovers in your family.

 Easy Veggie Chili Recipe